nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If the information specified is already shown, it will stay shown.

 Example:
-* `customise show a/` The application now shows addresses in the contact list.
+* `customise show a/` The application now shows addresses in the list of contacts.
-* `customise show p/ t/` The application now shows phone numbers and tags in the contact list.
+* `customise show p/ t/` The application now shows phone numbers and tags in the list of contacts.

 ### Customise Order of Details: `customise order`